Education and Schools in India

-Local private schools are also a great option for expats who plan on remaining in India in the long-term and who want their children to have a more integrated experience with the opportunity to mix with local children while receiving a high standard of education.
+Local private schools are also a great option for expats who plan on remaining in India in the long-term and who want their children to have a more integrated experience with the opportunity to mix and make friends with local children while receiving a high standard of education.

 International schools in India

 International schools are ideal for expats who want their children to continue with their home-country curriculum.
 They also maintain their home country's primary teaching language and tend to employ familiar methods of instruction.
 American and British international schools are well-represented across India and several schools representing other countries, such as France and Germany, have opened in larger cities.

 Expats should note, that international schools are among the most expensive.
 So if hired to work in India on a lucrative employment package, expats should ensure that a sizeable allowance is included to accommodate for school fees.

 Another consideration is the shortage of seats at international schools throughout India.
 It's best to start the admissions process early and secure a place as early as possible.
 Often consisting of entrance exams and interviews, the admissions process is highly competitive and waiting lists at popular schools are long.

 Large cities in India provide a host of playgroups, daycares and nurseries.
 Many kindergartens are attached to a larger international school and meet high standards of care.

 One of the main factors determining which nursery to select will be its location.
 Pre-primary schools are limited in number in rural villages while in major cities, expat families can find many well-established and reputable nurseries.
 But, due to heavy traffic and transport issues, it’s important to choose an area near one’s home or workplace.

 Despite confusion over the compulsory schooling age and feasibility of homeschooling in India, the homeschool community is growing.
 There is limited awareness on the topic of homeschooling in the country, but expat families increasingly find themselves in situations where mainstream schooling is not suitable.